 |Apr||5||Pte James Paton (18) from Gorbals, Glasgow; 1/HLI; killed in terrorist attack, Jerusalem.|

 Gnr Arnold Bell (19) from Headgate (Co Durham); Gdsmn John Byrne (35) from Gorey, Co Wexford, Irish Guards; Bdr Ronald Cambridge (19) from London; L/Bdr E Crossland; Lt Col Geoffrey Hildebrand DSO (43) from Longfield, Kent; Gnr Clifford Wood (20) from Sheffield; Gnr Cyril Cook (20) from Brigg, Lincs RA; all killed: "as men of the 12th Anti-Tank Regiment, Royal Artillery, were withdrawing from a large camp which the Army were evacuating near Pardes Hanna, north of Hadera, when attacked by Jews.
 The sentry and three other members of the guard were held up against the guardhouse wall, shot in the back, and killed.
 The wireless mast was then destroyed and shots fired into the camp, killing one more soldier and mortally injuring the commanding officer.
 The attackers were believed to be part of the Irgun."
 MOD

-Cfn Thomas Birks (19) from Hebburn, (Tyneside), REME, killed by sniper, Jerusalem.
+Cfn Thomas Birks (19) from Hebburn, (Tyneside), REME, murdered by a terrorist as he lay in a hospital bed recovering from a minor injury, Jerusalem.

 |Apr||6-12||Haganah launched offensive to break the siege of Jerusalem and Al Qastal which overlooked the Jaffa/Jerusalem road was finally taken after bitter fighting.
 A Jerusalem suburb was built on the taken land.|